ModUDuke/Causal-Inference-Introduction/chapter2.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:2bbbcc3971
-## Calculating Ice Cream Recipe Changes II
+## Calculating Ice Cream Recipe Changes, part 2
-Edy's then surveyed three people who were not regular Edy's customers.
+Eddie's then surveyed three people who were not regular Eddie's customers.
 Their unit level causal effects of the change in the chocolate ice cream recipe were -1, 0, 2.
-If the experiment's unit-level causal effects on regular Edy's customers was -10, 6, -5 cartons of ice cream
+If the experiment's unit-level causal effects on regular Eddie's customers was -10, 6, -5 cartons of ice cream
 What is the difference between CATE (regular customers) and CATE(not regular customers)?
 *** =instructions
 - -3.33